 Q2: Does pelvic physical therapy help someone like me?

 Pelvic health is an often poorly understood field of medicine for both women and men.
 Currently, many suffer in silence or search relentlessly for answers, only to become frustrated by a lack of true understanding and expertise in the medical community.
-Back in Motion Sport and Spine practitioners understand that pelvic pain, sexual pain, pelvic organ prolapse or urinary leakage have the power to influence every aspect of one’s existence: The ability to enjoy work, play, life, family and personal relationships.
+Back In Motion Physical Therapy & Performance practitioners understand that pelvic pain, sexual pain, pelvic organ prolapse or urinary leakage have the power to influence every aspect of one's existence: The ability to enjoy work, play, life, family and personal relationships.

 Q3: What actually is pelvic physical therapy?

 Pelvic physical therapy is a specialty area of physical therapy that offers treatments for various pelvic conditions such as: urinary incontinence, difficulties in urination, bowel incontinence, constipation, abdominal pain, low back/SI pain, sexual dysfunction, pelvic pain or coccyx pain, vaginal or rectal pain, penile or testicular pain, as well as men and women prior to or after having pelvic surgery.

 Physical therapists specialize in working with the musculoskeletal and neuromuscular systems of the body.
 The pelvic floor muscles run around the opening of the urethra, vagina (in women) and rectum.
 Pelvic physical therapists are trained in both internal (vaginal or rectal) and external evaluation and treatment techniques.
 A physical therapist can assess general function of the pelvic floor by using external observation with cues.
 However, an internal assessment is the “gold standard” for fully assessing the pelvic floor if indicated.
 If patients are not comfortable with this, they do not have to have this type of evaluation.
 Some patients are reluctant at first and then choose to do this assessment at a later date.